Forever (The Bear): Music

-The episode featured many songs, including "Together" by Nine Inch Nails, "In the Garage" by Weezer, "The Big Country" by Talking Heads, "Joy" by The Sundays, "Within' Your Reach" by The Replacements, "Can You Hear Me?" by David Bowie, "Diamond Diary" by Tangerine Dream, "Just One More Day" by Otis Redding, "Big White Cloud" by John Cale, "Laid" by James, and "Disarm" by The Smashing Pumpkins.
+Songs featured on the soundtrack of the episode include "Together" by Nine Inch Nails, "In the Garage" by Weezer, "The Big Country" by Talking Heads, "Joy" by The Sundays, "Within Your Reach" by The Replacements, "Can You Hear Me?" by David Bowie, "Diamond Diary" by Tangerine Dream, "Just One More Day" by Otis Redding, "We Close Our Eyes" by Susanna Hoffs, "Big White Cloud" by John Cale, "Laid" by James, and "Disarm" by The Smashing Pumpkins.